Q:

 5. Gabriel Synthesis

-Gabriel synthesis is a traditional method for preparing primary amines such as propylamine.
-In this method, phthalimide is first alkylated with propyl halide (such as 1-chloropropane), followed by hydrolysis to release propylamine:
+Gabriel synthesis is a traditional method to preparing primary amines such as propylamine.
+In this method, phthalimide is first alkylated with propyl halide (such as 1-chloropropane), followed by hydrolysis to emit propylamine:

 Alkylation: